Supplementary information to the NSW Health Self-Isolation Guideline

 You will need to isolate until 14 days after you last saw that person or attended a place where that person visited.

 The relevant period for isolation will be notified to you in writing by an authorised contact tracer (this may be in the form of a text message).
+You may also receive a video call from a NSW Health officer.

 - self-isolate at your residence or another suitable place for the period of time determined by the authorised contact tracer (this will be no more than 14 days)